 Software license revenues increased by \$0.7 million for the year ended July 31, 2008.
 During fiscal year 2008, Forgent further enhanced the MRM Outlook® Scheduling functionality by introducing new flexible and customizable fields.
 These enhanced features continue to attract enterprise companies and Forgent continues to generate increased sales to this market segment, including Fortune 500 companies.
-Although the number of software license sales was relatively consistent in fiscal years 2008 and 2007, the sales to corporate customers drove software sales with higher average sales prices during the year ended July 31, 2007.
+Although the number of software license sales was relatively consistent in fiscal years 2008 and 2007, the sales to corporate customers drove software sales with higher average sales prices during the year ended July 31, 2008, as compared to the average sales prices during the year ended July 31, 2007.
 Additionally, Forgent focused sales to school districts and municipalities, which significantly increased license revenues from NetSimplicity's VAM asset management software.